-Metaplastic Breast Carcinoma
+All about Metaplastic Breast Cancer

-Metaplastic breast carcinoma (MpBC) is a rare form of breast cancer is really quite rare, accounting for only about 0.02% of all breast cancers.
-Metaplastic breast carcinoma is an aggressive cancer, and tends to present at a more advanced stage and has a high propensity for local recurrence.
+This type of breast cancer is really quite rare, accounting for only about 0.02% of all breast cancers.
+Metaplastic breast carcinoma is an aggressive cancer and tends to present at a more advanced stage and has a high propensity for local recurrence.

 Most metaplastic breast carcinoma are rarely associated with microcalcifications or architectural distortion.
 The margins of metaplastic breast tumors tend to be well-circumscribed or microlobulated, and usually without prominent spiculations.

 On ultrasound, metaplastic breast cancer masses often show microlobulation or sometimes discrete well-circumscribed oval contours.
 Some metaplastic breast carcinoma tumors show heterogeneous echogenicity, which might indicate the presence of both cystic and solid components.
 At other times the echogenicity might be homogeneous, suggesting more of a solid mass.

 Metaplastic breast cancer may appear benign on imaging studies

 Mammographic and sonographic features of metaplastic breast carcinomas can appear to be benign masses (such as breast fibroadenoma ).

 However, other factors such as age and family history, might suggest the possibility of metaplastic breast cancer.
 If this is the case histological tests should follow as soon as possible.

 So, histologically, most metaplastic breast tumors tend to be of a ‘high grade’, suggestive of a more aggressive cancer.

 Metaplastic breast carcinoma tends to be highly cellular, featuring mitotically active, poorly differentiated, and pleomorphic spindle cells.